ayufan/gitlab-ci-multi-runner/docs/configuration/autoscale.md

 instances.

 Thanks to runners being able to autoscale, your infrastructure contains only as much build instances as necessary at anytime.
+If you configure the Runner to only use autoscale, the system on which the Runner is installed acts as a bastion for all the machines it creates.

 Below, you can see a real life example of the runners autoscale feature, tested on GitLab.com for the [GitLab Community Edition][ce] project: